 —CITs must be Red Cross 1st Aid certified.

-—CITs must receive 1 day of on-the-job training in a session that occurs before the session they are CIT-ing.
+—When logistically possible, CITs receive 1 day of on-the-job training in a class that occurs before the one they are CIT-ing.
 Training will include: camp and campers management, biocultural history, and the practice and art of teaching in the field.

 Prospective CITs must submit a statement of interest, sharing the reasons they would like to be a CIT.